 State Prison South was converted into the Indiana State Reformatory in 1897 when it was decided to create a more positive environment for younger prisoners accused of less serious offenses, but too old for the Boys' School.
 This reorganization resulted in prisoners over the age of thirty, or those with previous felonies or a capital offense, being sent to the northern facility at Michigan City.
 The southern prison became a reformatory with rehabilitation as the chief objective for prisoners aged sixteen through thirty.
 The inmates had the opportunity to learn a trade or finish their education, hopefully turning their lives in a positive direction.
 Although some prisoners were able to take advantage of these opportunities, others fell victim to the more negative aspects of prison life.
 Dr. Harry Sharp started the practice of sterilization at the Reformatory in 1898, helping to bring Indiana to the forefront of the Eugenics movement.
 For more information on Eugenics visit the online "Fit to Breed" Exhibit.

 In 1922 the Reformatory move to Pendleton, Indiana.
 Some of the more famous residents have included John Dillinger and several of his gang members.
-A database for the Reformatory for the period covering 1897 through 1923 is nearing completion and is expected to go online in 2014.
+A searchable database for the Reformatory covering 1897 through 1923 is available at the Indiana Digital Archives.
 Additionally, the Board of State Charities and Correction Card Index offers additional information.

 The Indiana Hospital for Insane Criminals was authorized by the Indiana General Assembly in 1909 and opened on the grounds of the Indiana State Prison at Michigan City on October 19, 1912.
 It housed convicted criminals who were adjudged insane and persons indicted or acquitted because of insanity.
 The criminally insane from the entire state were incarcerated here.
 The inmates were transferred in 1954 to the newly opened Maximum Security Division of the Dr. Norman M. Beatty Memorial Hospital.
 The Beatty Hospital was converted to Westville Correctional Center in 1979.